 Scene 16 : Frame in frame.
 Subjects placed inside the frame in the dome.

 Scene 17 : Crystals are used to create a frame inside cameras frame in the next image.
 These patterns will become so commonplace to your trained eye that eventually they will monotonous.

 We saw that few patterns kept repeating.
 You might have noted that I kept observing the direction and nature of light.
 Photography literally means drawing with light !
-The greek word Phos means light and Graphe means drawing.
-You are paiting on the sensor of your camera with light.
+The Greek word "Phos" means light and "Graphe" means drawing.
+You are painting on the sensor of your camera with light.
 And yes, did you notice that the editor kept changing scenes after every 3 seconds ?
 Go back and watch the view again and count when the scene changes.
 Our attention span is less than that of a gold fish.
 The fact that you have come this far is a proof that I have done a good job of engaging you. :-)

 Now the next time you watch TV or a movie observe the work of cinematographers.
 You never know what they will teach you.
 I hope you found this article interesting.